Shishmaref, Alaska: Global warming

 The effect of global climate change upon Shishmaref is sometimes seen as the most dramatic in the world.
 Rising temperatures have resulted in a reduction in the sea ice which serves to buffer Shishmaref from storm surges.
 At the same time, the permafrost that the village is built on has also begun to melt, making the shore even more vulnerable to erosion.
 In recent years the shore has been receding at an average rate of up to 10 feet (3.3 m) per year.
 Although a series of barricades has been put up to protect the village, the shore has continued to erode at an alarming rate.
 The Army Corps of Engineers has built a series of walls but none have been completely effective against waves.
 The town's homes, water system and infrastructure are being undermined.
 Currently, Shishmaref has obtained funds to construct seawalls that protect some of the shoreline.

 The village had plans to relocate several miles to the south, on the mainland to the Tin Creek site.
 However, Tin Creek proved unsuitable for long term settlement due to melting permafrost in the area.
 The Shishmaref Erosion and Relocation Coalition, made up of the city, the IRA Council and other organizations, is seeking federal, state and private funding for a move elsewhere.
 The cost of moving Shishmaref is estimated at $180 million, nearly $320,000 per resident.
-The village was told by the Obama administration that no federal money was available, therefore tensions arose in 2013 when John Kerry announced Vietnam would receive $17 million to deal with climate change.
+The village was told by the Obama administration that no federal money was available.
+Tensions arose in 2013 when John Kerry announced Vietnam would receive $17 million to deal with climate change.

 Erosion rates along the island front exceed (and are not comparable with) those along adjacent sectors.
 Erosion is occurring along the entire island chain, but it is exacerbated at Sarichef Island in part because of the hydrographic impacts of hard armoring of a sandy shoreface and permafrost degradation that is accelerated by infrastructure.
 Residents are experiencing the effects of coastal retreat on residential and commercial properties.

 Residents voted on town relocation several times, as early as 1975 and then in 2002 which approved it.
 On August 16, 2016, the village voted to move the town to the mainland.
 The town's residents prefer to think of the move to the mainland as an "expansion" rather than a "relocation", but although a site on the mainland called West Tin-Creek Hills was selected in 2016, there’s still a lot of planning and research to be done before that can be determined viable.